ahmedcodein/word_guesser/README.md

 ![Favicon](docs/images/favicon.png)

-#### 2.5.3 The Conceptual Data Model
+#### 2.5.3 Conceptual Data Model

 In this section, the conceptual data model of the game is presented.
 This conceptual data model is built after the development is complete.
-It is therefore might not be fully suited to be part of the planing phase.
-However, the author includes it in here because it aids the understanding of the game logic.
+It can be read in conjunction with reading of the game logic in the planing section for further clarity.

 The game consists of five classes and one mixin class.
 The mixin class contains methods that can be used by any of the other classes.
 As it is shown in the figure below, all the relationships are one to one relationship with an initiate rule.